supervisely/docs/collaboration/teams.md

 When multiple users are collaborating together in the same team it is usually convenient to have a way to split results into separate "rooms" called "workspaces".

 Workspace is filter inside a particular team that allows to quickly switch between different sets of experiments.
-There are three resources that are split between workspaces:
+There are two resources that are split between workspaces:

 - Projects and datasets
 - Workspace Tasks